1coderookie/KobraGoNeoInsights/docs/problems.md

 (Note: WIP, so maybe come back another time as well ;) )

+??? info "Anycubic Help Center"

+    Anycubic recently made up a website called "Help Center", where you can select your specific model and search around for problems and possible solutions.
+You might also wanna have a look at that one: ["Anycubic Help Center"](https://cloud-universe.anycubic.com/w/p/helpCenter/#/pages/machineClassification/machineClassification?id=2&name=FDM%25203D%2520Printer&type=0&isShowShare=true)

 ---

 ## First Layer Problems / Print Comes Off